-During their stay, migrants were provided with information about their right to apply for international protection, they were assigned a caseworker and were interviewed by Immigration Police.
+During their stay, migrants were provided with information about their right to apply for international protection, assigned a caseworker, and interviewed by Immigration Police.

 An assessment of the need to detain the applicant was then carried out by the Principal Immigration Officer based on the limited list of detention grounds foreseen in the amended legislation.
 Following this assessment, the applicant was either put in detention or offered accommodation in an open centre.

 This procedure changed in mid-2018 when the new Italian government withdrew from the informal agreement concluded between Italy and Malta in 2014.
 As a consequence, people rescued within Maltese territorial waters and its Search and Rescue (SAR) zone are now disembarked in Malta.

 Therefore, the number of arrivals increased significantly leading the authorities to revise their 2015 reception policy and to again resort to the systematic and automatic detention of all applicants entering Malta irregularly, as was the case pre-2015.
 This new detention regime was imposed in 2019 on “reasonable grounds” to believe that arrivals carry contagious diseases and need to be medically screened (see Detention).

 According to the Strategy Document, migrants entering Malta irregularly by plane and subsequently apprehended at the airport should be taken to the IRC.
 They are now directly placed in detention.

 Arrivals by boat